4paradigm/OpenMLDB/docs/en/standalone_vs_cluster.md

   - Standalone version of OpenMLDB does not support
   - The cluster version of OpenMLDB supports offline task management statements, including: `SHOW JOBS`, `SHOW JOB`, etc.
 - Execution mode
-  - Standalone version of OpenMLDB does not support
+  - The Standalone version of OpenMLDB does not support setting execution mode.
   - Clustered OpenMLDB can configure the execution mode: `SET @@execute_mode = ...`
 - Use of `CREAT TABLE`[create table statement](../reference/sql/ddl/CREATE_TABLE_STATEMENT.md)
   - The standalone version of OpenMLDB does not support configuring distributed properties
   - Cluster version of OpenMLDB supports configuring distributed properties: including `REPLICANUM`, `DISTRIBUTION`, `PARTITIONNUM`
 - Use of the `SELECT INTO` statement
-  - Execute `SELECT INTO` in the stand-alone version, the output is a file
+  - The output of `SELECT INTO` in the standalone version is a file.
-  - The cluster version of OpenMLDB executes `SELECT INTO`, the output is a directory
+  - The output of `SELECT INTO` in the cluster version is a directory.
 - In the online execution mode of the cluster version, only simple single-table query statements are supported:
   - Only supports column, expression, and single-row processing functions (Scalar Function) and their combined expression operations
-  - Single table query does not contain [GROUP BY clause](../reference/sql/dql/JOIN_CLAUSE.md), [HAVING clause](../reference/sql/dql/HAVING_CLAUSE.md) and [WINDOW subclause] sentence](../reference/sql/dql/WINDOW_CLAUSE.md)
+  - A single table query does not contain [GROUP BY clause](../reference/sql/dql/JOIN_CLAUSE.md), [HAVING clause](../reference/sql/dql/HAVING_CLAUSE.md) and [WINDOW subclause] sentence](../reference/sql/dql/WINDOW_CLAUSE.md).
-  - Single table query only involves the calculation of a single table, and does not design the calculation of multiple tables [JOIN](../reference/sql/dql/JOIN_CLAUSE.md)
+  - A single table query only involves the computation on a single table, but no [JOIN](../reference/sql/dql/JOIN_CLAUSE.md) based multiple table computation.

 ### 2.5 SDK Support